 This is a suspense-horror film about the body of an unidentified woman brought in for an autopsy.
 As the two lead characters perform the autopsy, they find one strange thing after another.
 The film’s directed by André Øvredal.
 Olwen Kelly, an Irish model, plays the role of the eerie-but-beautiful corpse.
 Give the movie a watch, it has a few good chilly moments.
 If you liked Oculus or The Wind, you’ll like this one.
-Here’s the explanation of the plot and ending of the film The Autopsy Of Jane Doe, spoilers ahead!
+Here’s the plot and ending of the film The Autopsy Of Jane Doe explained, spoilers ahead!